 09 Mar Expanded Supports for Sexual Assault Victims

-Victims of sexual assault will now have access to free legal representation to challenge applications to have their past sexual history considered as part of the evidence in criminal court cases.
+Free legal representation will now be guaranteed to victims of sexual assault challenging applications to have their past sexual history considered as part of the evidence in criminal court cases in Nova Scotia.

 “We want to ensure that sexual assault victims have the supports they need to protect them from the trauma of having past relationships exposed in court,” said Mark Furey, Minister of Justice.
 “Access to legal representation is an important step in helping to make the road to justice and recovery easier for the victims and survivors of sexual violence.”